Champion

 or use a double-bass as life raft, downriver with the bow,

-as Vonnegut said, well, so it goes,
+as Vonnegut said, well, so it goes, thar she blows,

-oh, He could forget that which he should forget,
+oh, he could forget that which he should forget,

 forget, forget they’d beg – or would if Dobson ever arrived,

-but, problem is, he’s still fucking alive.
+but, the problem is, he’s still fucking alive.

 No comments: